CSCfi/scalable-python/Doc/library/socket.rst

    Shut down one or both halves of the connection.
 If *how* is :const:`SHUT_RD`, further receives are disallowed.
 If *how* is :const:`SHUT_WR`, further sends are disallowed.
 If *how* is :const:`SHUT_RDWR`, further sends and receives are disallowed.
+Depending on the platform, shutting down one half of the connection can also close the opposite half (e.g. on Mac OS X, ``shutdown(SHUT_WR)`` does not allow further reads on the other end of the connection).

 Note that there are no methods :meth:`read` or :meth:`write`; use :meth:`~socket.recv` and :meth:`~socket.send` without *flags* argument instead.

-Socket objects also have these (read-only) attributes that correspond to the values given to the :class:`socket` constructor.
+Socket objects also have these (read-only) attributes that correspond to the values given to the :class:`~socket.socket` constructor.

 .. attribute:: socket.family